buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 ```````````````

 By default the official docker instance of Vault is initialized with a mount path of 'secret', a KV v1 secret engine, and a second KV engine (v2) at 'secret/data'.
-Currently buildbot is "hard wired" to expect KV v2 engines to reside within this "data" sub path.
+Currently Buildbot is "hard wired" to expect KV v2 engines to reside within this "data" sub path.
 Provision is made to set a top level path via the "secretsmount" argument: defaults to "secret".
 To add a new secret: